 - Excess baggage charges.

 - Any extra expenses incurred because of weather, logistical delays, or delayed departures of chartered or scheduled aircraft.

-Payment A $500 deposit is required at the time of booking to secure your place on the expedition with the balance to be paid 60 days prior to trip departure.
-Full payments can be made via email transfer to firstname.lastname@example.org.
-A 3% service charge will be added to the invoice for all credit card payments.
+A $500 deposit is required at the time of booking to secure your place on the expedition with the balance to be paid 60 days prior to trip departure.
+Full payments can be made via email transfer to email@example.com.

 Q:How long are the paddling days?

 A: Most days are between 2-4 hours of paddling.
 The focus of the trip is not on big mileage and big distances but experiencing the Great Bear Rainforest at a relaxed and enjoyable pace.
 We have to remain flexible as we may spend more time hiking up salmon rivers on a particular day or watching Humpback Whales from our boards.

 Q: What type of experience and fitness is required?